Architecture of Serbia: Pannonian and Salaš Styles

 Vojvodina houses (or Pannonian houses) are the typical village and town residential buildings in the flat Vojvodina region.
 The layout of villages is orthogonally structured and houses are laid perpendicular to the street.
 They are organized with a front room (living-space) a backroom (sleeping place) and a kitchen (with fireplace) just after the front porch.
 Between the houses lays the garden and the yard.
 Influenced by Austro-Hungarian Empire these houses were often decorated in Art-Nouveau and Baroque-Style, distanced from typical vernacular architecture.
 Most of these types of houses would evolve into the many manor houses of wealthy individuals scattered across Vojvodina.

-Salaš are traditional type of farms in Vojvodina province (particularly Bačka and Srem) prior to mid-19th century, with some farms and villages recreating and preserving salaš aesthetic for village tourism.
+Salaš are traditional type of farms in Vojvodina province (particularly Bačka and Srem) prior to the mid-19th century, with some farms and villages recreating and preserving salaš aesthetic for village tourism.
 They use local materials such as mud, bricks, wood, and reed, with finer details crafted and built by traditional artists often utilizing motifs of the many different ethnic groups of Vojvodina.
 Some Vojvodina cities and towns still showcase salaš architecture, ether through preserved houses or museum models such as those in the Museum of Vojvodina in Novi Sad.
 In contemporary Serbia, most of these types of farms are open-air museums, restaurants, and/or hotels, showcasing what life was like in this region prior to mass industrialization.